 Steps to change ownership of files and directories in Linux:

-1. Confirm that the target user and group exist before changing ownership.
+1. Confirm that the target user exists.

 $ getent passwd appuser